AdoptOpenJDK/jdk9-jigsaw/README.md

 ___

-####   Please note you are in the `exercise-solutions` branch which contains solved exercises and is mainly for beginners or if you have hit a roadblock while solving the exercises in the `master` branch.
+####   Please note you are in the `master` branch which contains exercises which need to be solved by looking at documentation or resources provided in this repo.
+Hints may be provided within the source or script files.
+If you hit a roadblock and really want to see a possible solution you can switch to the `exercise-solutions` branch for that.

 ####   Looking at the solutions can take away the challenge behind solving the exercises.
-Switch to the `master` branch in case you would like to continue solving the exercises and working through the challenges.
+Stay on the `master` branch in case you would like to continue to have fun solving the exercises and working through the challenges.

 ___